DavideCosta95/ChartGram/README.md

         - Run `./gradlew build` from project root.
         - Run `java -jar ./build/libs/ChartGram-<VERSION>.jar` from project root.

+After the first installation, the application is already in [test mode](/assets/docs/user_guide.md#test-mode).
+Can be tested going to the webapp default url `http://localhost:8080/webapp/groups/1` to view the example group data, or using [bot commands](/assets/docs/user_guide.md#telegram-groups-features-usage).

 ## Public instance

 An up and running public instance is available for free [here](https://t.me/ChartGramBot).